From the author:

 The landing approach communication - a perfect metaphor

 Since many people do not seem to understand that others do not understand their “self-evident” emotions, I am always happy to tell the following story: Imagine you are the captain of an Airbus A750 with 380 passengers and you are approaching Munich Airport.
 The air traffic controller in the tower sends you a message with the following words: "Take the south runway coming from the west!"

 What do you think, what will the reaction in the tower be if you just say "Got it!" send back?
 Well, I'll tell you that.
 The response will be that the air traffic controller urges you to do exactly what you understand, in what may not be socially acceptable terms.

 Why?
 It is quite simple: because, as the transmitter of a clear message, this absolutely unspecific information has no idea what exactly you have understood as the recipient of it!

-But he must be absolutely sure that you have understood exactly what he has sent.
+However, he must be absolutely sure that you understand exactly what he sent.
 You obviously understood something ... but what exactly?

 "Roger that!" or "I understand!" it just means that you are reporting back that something has arrived with them.
-The technology and the transmission channel apparently worked.
+The technology and the transmission channel obviously worked.
 But what exactly did you understand?

 I therefore strongly recommend sending what your flight instructor taught you: “Roger!
 Runway south coming from the west! ” If you report this back, the air traffic controller knows that you have understood his message correctly.